 Find out about using our libraries

 Library Services at London Met welcomes visitors.
-We are members of Sconul Access.
+We are members of Sconul Access, a scheme which allows users from many other universities to borrow or use books and journals at London Met.
 Find out if you can apply for a Sconul Access card.

-For other visitors there are different options that involve a small charge.
-Prior to arranging a visit it is best to find out more about what's on offer to visitors and to prepare for your visit by first exploring what is in our print collections.
+For other visitors, there are different options that involve a small charge.
+Prior to arranging a visit, it is best to find out what's on offer and to prepare for your visit by first exploring what is in our library catalogue.